Vipulsharma3831/python-basic-/README.md

 # python-basic-
-my first repository
+This is my first repository
-author - vipul sharma
+Author - Vipul Sharma